How Creative Businesses Actually Scale in 2026

 That camera helped me understand why my music career didn’t feel fulfilling: I had been executing other people’s ideas instead of building my own worldview.

-From then on, I committed to creating a body of work rooted in my vision and showing up as an artist, not a freelancer.
 I decided to switch careers from music to photography.
 I could have reinvented myself within the music industry, but I felt drawn to explore my potential in a new medium.
+From then on, I committed to creating a body of work rooted in my vision and showing up as an artist, not a freelancer.

 This book is not the end, it’s the beginning.